California Civic Leadership Institute

 The League worked to fill that void through what ultimately became the California Civic Leadership Institute.
-Attendees convene at Southern California Edison’s Big Creek Hydroelectric facility in the Sierras where they take part in policy discussions led by experts in their field, and experience tours of the facility.
+Attendees participate in a field trip where they take part in policy discussions led by experts in the field related to the field trip location, and experience facility tours.
 Policy issues covered have included water, transportation, energy and housing.
 Past presenters have included former Assemblymember Fred Keeley, former California Natural Resources Secretary Lester Snow and Director of the Latino Water Coalition, Mario Santoyo.

 Bringing Together the Brightest Minds in Politics

 The second part of the program takes place in Sacramento and focuses on the day-to-day realities of the political climate in Sacramento.
 Faculty for this portion of the program have included Susan Kennedy, Garry South and Dan Schnur, all former advisors to Governors, current and former Assembly Members, Former Senate Republican Leader Jim Brulte, Former Finance Director Mike Genest and Board of Equalization Member Betty Yee.
 A reception is held so that candidates also have the opportunity to network with third house representatives in the Capital community.
 All candidates are featured in a candidate profile book that is distributed to program contributors.